fls18/scheduler/README.md

 To help users easily view and manage personal schedules and to-do lists at a glance.

 Features:
-- You can change the date by editing the number displayed in the center of the screen.
+- You can adjust the date by editing the number displayed at the center of the screen.
+- Tasks are sorted and displayed by their dates.
-- Enter a task in the input field at the top, then click the [Add Schedule] button to add it below.
+- Enter a task in the input field at the top and click the [Add Schedule] button below to add it to the list.
+- Click the "Delete All for Date" button next to the date to remove all tasks for that specific day at once.
-- After completing a task, click the Complete button to mark it as done.
+- After completing a task, click the [Complete] button to mark it as done.
+Clicking it again will undo the completion.
-- Click the [Delete] button to remove the task from the list.
+- Click the [Delete] button to remove a specific task.

 Input/Output & Execution: